wallyhall/courier-mta-srs/README.md

 Modified Courier alias entries can now re-queue and forward externally bound aliases successfully!

 For a very lightly used mail server, the above is sufficient.
 For anyone running a mail server with higher throughput, various improvements can be made which are included in this Github project.

+## Not yet implemented
+In theory calling `srsd` (i.e. via the supplied `srsc` client) is significantly faster for higher-throughput mail servers.